ls1intum/Artemis/docs/dev/setup.rst

 * Choose ``Run | Edit Configurations...`
 * Select the ``Artemis (Client)`` configuration ``rom`` the ``npm section``
-* Now you can run the configuration in the upper right corner of IntelliJ:
+* Now you can run the configuration in the upper right corner of IntelliJ

-TODO: SCREENSHOT

 Using the command line
 ^^^^^^^^^^^^^^^^^^^^^